 Plant Migration: Wings, Hairs and Humans

 Plants migrate in manifold ways, many of which are quite extraordinary.
 We have heard often one of our great aunts or grandma remark about a plant in the neighborhood as having a foreign origin.
 Cashew trees, though a native of Brazil, are now cultivated on a large scale in India and Africa.
 Rubber tree was originally found in the Americas but it could cross continents and develop into a valuable cash crop.
-Unlike animal fossils of ancient times, plant fossils are more readily available in the very many archaeological layers of earth for the perusal of scientists.
+Unlike animal fossils of ancient times, plant fossils are found in plenty in the very many archaeological layers of earth preserved by chance for the perusal of scientists.
 Hence Palaeobotany has evolved as a significant field.
-Still there are many complex factors in action when one considers the history of plant migration.
+Still, there are many complex factors in action when one considers the history of plant migration.
 For example, consider a seed falling into the ocean.
 It will have a destiny decided by the ocean currents, its edibility to sea creatures, the hardness of its outer shell that enables it to float for many days without rotting, and the like.
 It is an intricate game of nature driven by the food chain and some degrees of chance.

-Trees have their own natural mechanisms for seed dispersal and migration and these are mainly, seeds having wings, having hairs, delicious and plump fruits to attract carrier animals, seeds having a shape and texture to be able to roll on ground, having tasty nuts and sometimes the ability of the seedpods to explode!
+Trees have their own natural mechanisms for seed dispersal and migration and these are mainly, seeds having wings, having hairs, delicious and plump fruits to attract carrier animals, seeds having a shape and texture to be able to roll on the ground, having tasty nuts and sometimes the ability of the seedpods to explode!
 Mistletoes and sandbox trees have such exploding fruits.
 There are many insects and small animals that bury their fruit harvest and often forget about it.
-Obviously, another trick of nature to preserve the nuts and let them germinate when the time comes.
+Obviously, another trick of nature is to preserve the nuts and let them germinate when the time comes.
 Though most animals carry seeds to distances unintentionally, humans do it wilfully as well.

-Do you know it is difficult for a newcomer plant to get acceptance in a forest ecosystem?
-This is not because forest plants and trees are conservative or narrow minded.
-The reason is that there are many perennial trees in a forest which have well-developed root systems.
-All the roots of all the trees work as a single net covering the top soil that prevents new saplings from taking root.
-Grass lands which have extensive root networks though much minuscule in scale, also resist new entries.
+Do you know how difficult it is for a newcomer plant to get acceptance in a forest ecosystem?
+This is not because forest plants and trees are conservative or narrow-minded; the reason being there are many perennial trees in a forest that have well-developed root systems.
+All the roots of all the trees work as a single net covering the topsoil that prevents new saplings from taking root.
+Grasslands that have extensive root networks though much minuscule in scale, also resist new entries.
 Migrated plants also have to adapt to the climatic conditions where they are newly trying to take root.
 However, all the plant wealth that is distributed across the world irrespective of extreme climate differences stands proof of the resilience of the guest plants.

 Over the Mountains, Above the Seas